As farmers are getting comfortable with precision farming technologies, it’s finding a suitable purpose in the crop insurance arena.

 What was once a tool for larger farms, precision farming technologies are becoming utilized by field managers of all operations, big and small.
 These relatively recent tools are arming growers with beneficial data for their production.

 It has also been helpful for the crop insurance industry.
-Data collected from the precision farming technologies create various amounts of information that can easily be submitted to a insurance provider.
+Data collected from the precision farming technologies create various amounts of information that can easily be submitted to an insurance provider.

 Here are a few questions in understanding precision farming technologies and their relationship with crop insurance:

 For planted acreage records from automated planter monitoring systems to be acceptable as determined acres, the following must be provided:

 - Insured’s name, unit number, legal description of acreage, and a printout from the system with the following information: crop name, acres planted, and electronically produced maps of planted acreage and acreage summary records.
 These records must show required discernible breaks between units or practices.

 - If the insured planted overlapping rows within the planted acreage and the system did not adjust for overlapping rows, acreage must be determined.

 - To establish optional units on center pivots between irrigated and non-irrigated corners without discernible breaks in the planting pattern the insured can provide records showing the variable rate planting populations, document the planter monitoring system used, provide the acres planted and practice for each optional unit, provide production records by optional unit and practice, and meet the three components noted above that allow utilization of these new procedures.

 For production records, the following must be provided in conjunction with planter monitoring data as stated already: